Government to remove Chinese-linked security cameras

-An audit launched by Liberal senator James Paterson found 1000 surveillance cameras and other recording devices, some of which have been banned in the United States and Britain, had been installed across government buildings.
+The move comes after an audit launched by Liberal senator James Paterson found almost 1000 surveillance cameras and other recording devices – some of them banned by the US and Britain – installed across government buildings.

+Defence Minister Richard Marles is investigating where the devices are in use.

-“We’re doing an assessment of all the technology for surveillance within the defence estate and where those particular cameras are found they’ll be removed,” he told ABC’s Radio National on Thursday.
+“We’re doing an assessment of all the technology for surveillance within the defence estate and where those particular cameras are found they’ll be removed,” he said on Thursday.

-Asked how widespread the issue was, Mr Marles said it “shouldn’t be overstated”.
+Mr Marles said the issue was important but should not be overstated.

 “It’s a significant thing that’s been brought to our attention and we’re going to fix it,” he said.